ImMaxRoss/Improv-Bot-OpenAI/README.md

 # Improv-Bot-OpenAI
+Copy of my "first" programming project.
-Original Improv Bot I created using an openAI completion model taught to me by ChatGPT.
+Original Improv Bot I created using an openAI completion model learned by interfacing with ChatGPT.